madetech/handbook/company/beliefs_and_values.md

 * Be responsible for our space

-* Boy scout attitude to the office
+* Scout attitude to the office

 * Prioritise our environment